This page outlines some preventative measures you can take to help keep your computer running smoothly.

 Many times, when you install new programs, the default settings of the software allow the program to automatically start each and every time you start Windows.
 As time goes on and you install additional programs, this list of programs starting automatically can become very long.
 If you look down at your taskbar next to the time, you may notice a group of icons similar to the image below.
 Each one of those icons represents a running program.
 All of these programs are running and using system memory resources!
 Many of these running programs are not necessary and can very easily be turned off.

-Many other programs have similar options for controlling how they start.
 Generally, you can right-click on an icon to gain access to the preferences or options.

 An additional place to find programs that start up automatically is the Start Up group under the All Program list.
 Many of these programs are not needed and can stopped from loading automatically by right-clicking the icon in the start up list and choosing delete.
 This does not delete the program, it just stops it from loading automatically each time you start Windows.